sap-tutorials/Tutorials/tutorials/hana-cloud-alerts-rest-api/hana-cloud-alerts-rest-api.md

     > The `endTimestamp` is optional.

-2. Try out the definitions call to get a list of the available metrics
+2. Try out the /definitions call to get a list of the available metrics

     ![Result of request to show the available metrics](metrics-list.png)